Texas Sports Betting

 153. Gambling: We oppose the expansion of legalized gambling.

-Additionally, legalizing Texas sports betting will require a constitutional amendment and receiving the approval of a majority of voters.
+Additionally, legalizing Texas sports betting will require a constitutional amendment and voter approval in a statewide referendum.

 The American Sports Betting Coalition has estimated that a legal and competitive Texas sports betting market could add $1.7 billion to the annual economy and create more than 9,300 jobs.
 Opponents believe the social and financial costs associated with expanded gambling would outweigh any economic benefits.